appwrite/appwrite/docs/references/users/update-user-status.md

 Update the user status by its unique ID.
-Use this endpoint as an alternative to deleting a user if you want to keep user's ID reserved.
+This endpoint now includes functionality to delete all active sessions when a user is blocked, resolving issues when a different user attempts to sign in on the same device.